8 largest islands in the world

 Volcanic eruptions and earthquakes are often recorded on the mountainous island of Honshu.
 It is also one of the disadvantages of the island.
 For this reason, the island of Honshu is slightly weaker than the other islands in terms of tourists.
 But the island is still on the list of world's largest islands.

 8. Victoria Island, Canada –217,291 km2

-Victoria Island is one of the wealthiest islands in the northern archipelago of Canada and is the second-largest island in Canada.
-It is also the eighth-largest island in the world, the last of our list.
+Victoria Island is one of the wealthiest islands in the northern archipelago of Canada and is the second largest island in Canada.
+Victoria Island holds 8th place among the largest islands list.

 The island is one of the most beautiful islands of old and new, united by ancient buildings and modern skyscrapers that give a person a positive aura.
 It is a sin not to come here while visiting Canada.
 Therefore, we strongly recommend anyone touring to Canada to visit the island.